 Offshore development is often cheaper than local.
 In the USA, Canada, and Australia an hour of software development costs from $80 to $250 – the highest rate in the world.

-For example, according to Clutch, in the UK there are plenty of firms that provide web development services for $50-99/per hour.
-And Eastern Europe offers rates twice as low—an hour of web development costs $20-50 in Ukraine or Belarus.
+In the UK, according to Clutch, there are plenty of firms that provide web development services for $50-99/per hour.
+Central Europe offers rates twice as low—an hour of web development costs $20-50 Estonia.

-Yes, it may seem that the bigger's the price, the better's the job.
+It may seem that the bigger's the price, the better's the job.
 But it's not that simple.
 Most solid agencies, both local and offshore, value their reputation and keep an eye on the quality of products they develop.
-Besides, if they happen to lack the necessary expertise, they will swiftly look for someone who doesn't.
+And if they happen to lack the necessary expertise, they will swiftly look for someone who doesn't.

 Ways to Approach Your Idea